PranayKr/Smart-Meter-Data-Analytics/Household_Power_Consumption_Dataset_Exploratory_Analysis.md

 4) It might open the door to notions of discretizing the data and separating it into peak1, peak 2 or long tail.
 5) These groups or clusters for usage on a day or hour may be helpful in developing a predictive model.
 6) It is possible that the identied groups may vary over the seasons of the year.
-# The distribution for active power for each month in year 2009
+# The distribution for active power for each month in year 2009 using Histograms

 12 plots are created , one for each month of 2009.
 # Inferences Drawn